apache/incubator-wayang/README.md

 - [Postgres](http://www.postgresql.org)
 - [SQLite](https://www.sqlite.org/)

-## How to use Wayang

-**Requirements.**
-Apache Wayang (incubating) is built with Java 8 and Scala 2.11.
-However, to execute Wayang it is sufficient to have Java 8 installed.
-If you want to build Wayang yourself, you will also need to have installed Apache Hadoop (the version that you want).
-Please also consider that processing platforms employed by Wayang might have further requirements.

-> **NOTE:** In windows, you need to define the variable `HADOOP_HOME` with the winutils.exe, an not official option to obtain [this repository](https://github.com/steveloughran/winutils), or you can generate your winutils.exe following the instructions in the repository.
-Also, you may need to install [msvcr100.dll](https://www.microsoft.com/en-us/download/details.aspx?id=26999)

-> **NOTE:** Currently Apache Wayang (incubating) is updating Java and Scala, consider that to be able to utilize Scala 2.12 you will need to install Java 11 in your enviroment

-> **NOTE:** Make sure that the JAVA_HOME environment variable is set correctly to either Java 8 or Java 11 as the prerequisite checker script currently supports up to Java 11 and checks the latest version of Java if you have higher version installed.
-In Linux, it is preferably to use the export JAVA_HOME method inside the project folder.
-It is also recommended running './mvnw clean install' before opening the project using IntelliJ.

-**Get Wayang.**
+## Getting Started

 Wayang is available via Maven Central.
-To use it with Maven, for instance, include the following into your POM file:
+To use it with Maven, include the following into your POM file:
 ```xml
 <dependency>
   <groupId>org.apache.wayang</groupId>